sarcaxtic12/parallax-ai/README.md

 1.  **Semantic Discovery**: The agent queries the Google News API (via SerpAPI) to identify high-authority sources across the political spectrum.
 2.  **Content Extraction**: The Go service strips boilerplate (ads, navbars) using custom heuristics to maximize the "signal-to-noise" ratio for the LLM's context window.
 3.  **Bias Classification**: Before analysis, the system classifies the political lean of each source using a zero-shot classification step, ensuring the final report is balanced.
 4.  **Narrative Synthesis**: The core innovation.
-The model is prompted to perform "Narrative Extraction"—identifying the coherent story being told by a cluster of articles—rather than simple summarization.
+The model is prompted to perform "Narrative Extraction", identifying the coherent story being told by a cluster of articles, rather than simple summarization.

 ### 3. Real-Time Event Streaming (SSE)
 To prevent the "black box" delay common in AI apps, I implemented **Server-Sent Events (SSE)**.
 The backend pushes granular status updates ("Scraping CNN...", "Synthesizing Left Narrative...") to the frontend.
 This keeps the user engaged during the 15-30 second analysis window and provides immediate feedback on the agent's "thought process."